-- Steady to weak sentiment continued to rule the cash wheat market on back of higher area coverage, increased offtake from federal govt. stock and expectation of early arrival from producing centers due to rising temperature in absence of winter rain.
+- Wheat market remained under pressure on expectation of bumper crop, higher area coverage and increased offtake from federal govt. stock.
+Prices are likely to stay at current level for one week.
 Rising temperature may harm standing crop and if it continues for next 20 days, size of grain is likely to be affected.
-However, even light rains in the producing state may boost production prospects. - The acreage of wheat during the current season is up by 9.31 lakh ha. at 288.43 lakh ha (28.843 mil) compared to last year as on Jan.14, which could translate into a higher production of around 2.5 to 2.8 mil tonnes compared to last year, subject to favourable weather till harvest in April 2011.
-While government procurement will continue to swell, problem of plenty will further aggravate storage woes. - FCI has to release maximum stock before April so that space for new crop could be managed.
-Wheat crop throughout the country is in excellent state so far and its developmental phase is said to be satisfactory.
-Availability of fertilizers, its timely application and use of hybrid seed amid good moisture level in the field have increased the hope for higher production once again - Weather throughout the country is favourable and plant growth in most producing states is said to be satisfactory and India is heading towards bumper production this year provided normal weather condition.
+However, even light rains in the producing state may boost production prospects. - In a latest development, Govt. is going to consider of reopening of export next month.
+India exports basmati rice and now ban on non-basmati rice and wheat may be removed on expectation of bumper crop prospects, surplus stock and for vacating storage space for new crop, specially wheat.
+The govt is planning to enhance procurement quantity this year so that requirement under food security bill could be met. - The acreage of wheat during the current season is up by 8.95 lakh ha. at 291.36 lakh ha (29.13 mil) compared to last year as on Jan.28, which could translate into a higher production of around 2.5 to 2.8 mil tonnes compared to last year, subject to favourable weather till harvest in April 2011.
+While government procurement will continue to swell, problem of plenty will further aggravate storage woes.
+The main challenge before procuring agency is storage space.
+Some efforts have been made to build up space but it is not considered to be sufficient given the latest development. - Weather throughout the country is favourable and plant growth in most producing states is said to be satisfactory and India is heading towards bumper production this year provided normal weather condition.
 Month of February and march would be very crucial for the standing crop and final production figure.
-As on 1st January, 11 govt. wheat holding was 21.5 MMT, much more than actual requirement.. - The world's farmers will produce only slightly more wheat in 2011, the Canadian Wheat Board said The world will produce 649.5 million tonnes of all types of wheat, up 0.6% from the 2010 crop, he said.
-Canada will harvest 23.8 million tonnes of wheat, the CWB said, up 2.9% from last year. - However, predicting a modest increase in world production seems right, but it's too early to put much weight on forecasts.
-Winter wheat is still in the ground and could turn out to be a bumper or terrible crop.
+As on 1st January,11 govt. wheat holding was 21.5 MMT, much more than actual requirement.. - The world's farmers will produce only slightly more wheat in 2011, the Canadian Wheat Board said The world will produce 649.5 million tonnes of all types of wheat, up 0.6% from the 2010 crop, he said.
+Canada will harvest 23.8 million tonnes of wheat, the CWB said, up 2.9% from last year.